Saliya Upul Aladeniya: Battle of Kokavil

 Don’t worry sir, I will fight till I die.

 Aladeniya was posthumously promoted to rank of captain and awarded the Parama Weera Vibhushanaya medal on June 21, 1994, by the president DB Wijetunga.
 In offensive operations in 2009, the Sri Lanka Army recaptured Kokavil.
-In 2011, the transmition tower was rebuilt and a monument to Aladeniya and his men was built.
+In 2011, the transmission tower was rebuilt and a monument to Aladeniya and his men was built.